wustl-data/wustl-data.github.io/docs/modules/apis/assignment.md

     Implement the function `variables` to convert a list of census variables into a comma separated string of the values.

 3. **Variable Predicates** (10 points)
-    Implement the function `predicates` to convert a dictionary of `variable: values` into a dictionary of `variable: value_ids` for the categorical variables HISP and SEX.
+    Implement the function `convert_values` to convert a dictionary of `variable: values` into a dictionary of `variable: value_ids` for the categorical variables HISP and SEX.

     :::tip